Expert: Top Employee Training and Onboarding Challenges

 In this interview, WalkMe’s VP of Customer Engagement, Emilia D’Anzica, speaks with Shelley Huber, Senior Lead Process Analyst at CenturyLink.
-They discuss the challenges that brought CeturyLink to WalkMe, how contextual guidance software helped with onboarding their employees to Salesforce, and her upcoming Dreamforce keynote speech.
+They discuss the challenges that brought CeturyLink to WalkMe, how contextual guidance software helped with employee training for Salesforce, and her upcoming Dreamforce keynote speech.

 Emilia D’Anzica: Can you tell me a little bit about CenturyLink?